NouriHuseynov/LiDAR_A1M8/README.md

 Very simple, you just need to install the IDE platformIO with the extension VS Code, free of course.
 You also need Logic2, it’s a free software which allows you to see your data signal during communication.
 For hardware, you will need a STM32fo discovery development board: https://www.mouser.fr/ProductDetail/STMicroelectronics/STM32F0DISCOVERY?qs=y%252BFWVGuMvwZK8miFvhZefg==&mgh=1&vip=1 Indeed, I developed my code for STM32f0 microcontroller because it can host Luos.
-And the rest things are explained in the LiDAR_Code_C_Handling.pdf of my project.
+The rest of the things you need are explained in the LiDAR_Code_C_Handling.pdf of my project.
+So, feel free if you have any questions, I spent a lot of time with this sensor and I know the difficulties encountered to understand it.
 Now let’s develop it !
-So, feel free if you have any questions, I spent a lot of time with this sensor and I know the difficulties encountered to understand it.
-Best Regards,
-Nouri Huseynov